dogmalang/dogmalang.github.io/es/getting-started/modules.md

 use "justo.assert"

 #importa el paquete fs
-use pkg:fs
+use dep://fs
-use fsx = pkg:fs-extra
+use fsx = dep://fs-extra

 #importa el módulo './Task' como 'T'
 use Task as T